 By CHRISTINA ANDRONESCU

 On March 15, art students from Redlands High School, Redlands East Valley, and Citrus Valley High School got the privilege that only a field trip can afford: the ability to guiltlessly watch droves of fellow students trudge to first period knowing that for at least today, they are spared.
-Thus, with aching shoulders reveling in the absence of a bookladen backpack, this lucky group of students got to spend the morning in Downtown Pasadena’s very own Norton-Simon Museum, with gratitude to advanced placement art history teacher Tracy Massimiano.
+Thus, with aching shoulders reveling in the absence of a book-laden backpack, this lucky group of students got to spend the morning in downtown Pasadenaa’s very own Norton-Simon Museum.

 In all, it was enough for one to contemplate what a world of difference it is to see an artwork in person rather than as a collection of pixels on a screen.
-Understandably, it is vastly preferable to use the technological godsend that is Google instead of braving time and nerve killing traffic to visit places like the Getty, LACMA, or even the Norton-Simon Museum.
+Understandably, it is vastly preferable to use the technological godsend that is Google instead of braving time and nerve killing traffic to visit places like the Getty, LACMA or even the Norton-Simon Museum.
 But with the advent of digital eye-tracking technology, researchers have been able to discern that those who view a piece digitally tend to focus more on the most striking, visually demanding elements and thus a smaller portion of the work.
-Those who view the original artwork however tend to dwell more thoroughly on detail, texture, and the narrative itself by canvassing attention across the entire piece.
-Moreover, the flat, glossy screens that have made entire galleries of art effortlessly accessible unfortunately also come with the price of a constrained point of view.
+Those who view the original artwork, however, tend to dwell more thoroughly on detail, texture and the narrative itself by canvassing attention across the entire piece.
+The flat, glossy screens that have made entire galleries of art effortlessly accessible unfortunately also come with the price of a constrained point of view.